Bilingual Education (BEA)

 - Immigration Status

-- Develop district guidelines that will assist Language Proficiency Assessment Committee's (LPAC) to be more productive to ensure the fulfillment of the potential impact of quality of learning for our English Language Learner (EL) students;
+- Develop district guidelines that will assist Language Proficiency Assessment Committee's (LPAC) to be more productive to ensure the fulfillment of the potential impact of quality of learning for our Emergent Bilingual (EB) students;

-- Improve classroom instruction for EL students by supporting research based strategies and promoting staff development opportunities;
+- Improve classroom instruction for EB students by supporting research based strategies and promoting staff development opportunities;

-- Promote parental involvement of all EL students;
+- Promote parental involvement of all EB students;

-- Provide EL students with extended learning and enrichment opportunities;
+- Provide EB students with extended learning and enrichment opportunities;

-- Enhance ESOL courses at the secondary level to be a more meaningful language literacy development course;
+- Enhance English for Speakers of Other Languages (ESOL) courses at the secondary level to be a more meaningful language literacy development course;

 - Increase program evaluation through improved levels of communication among all working with the Bilingual/ESL programs;